 Especially with all the moving parts involved in a working restaurant, managing the accounting documents above by hand can get overwhelming fast.

+Along with getting your books in order, understanding and fulfilling tax requirements should be a first priority in the financial management of your restaurant.
 The consequences for failing to file your state and federal business taxes are severe—as in you could lose your business and even face criminal charges.

 So even though dealing with the IRS can be intimidating, this isn’t something you can ignore.